sous-chefs/meta/code-of-conduct.md

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for Sous Chef.

-Attendees violating these rules may be asked to leave the organisationat the sole discretion of (The Sous Chefs board)[].
+Attendees violating these rules may be asked to leave the organisationat the sole discretion of [(The Sous Chefs board](https://github.com/sous-chefs/meta/blob/master/membership.md).

-Thank you for helping make this a welcoming, friendly event for all.
+Thank you for helping make this a welcoming, friendly community for all.